Collyer brothers: Langley Collyer's discovery

-After the discovery of Homer Collyer's body, rumors began circulating that Langley had been seen aboard a bus heading for Atlantic City.
+After the discovery of Homer's body, rumors began circulating that Langley had been seen aboard a bus heading for Atlantic City.
 A manhunt along the New Jersey shore turned up nothing.
 Reports of Langley sightings led police to a total of nine states.
 The police continued searching the house, removing 3,000 books, including several outdated phone books, a horse's jawbone, a Steinway piano, an early X-ray machine, and more bundles of newspapers.
 More than nineteen tons of junk were removed from the ground floor of the brownstone.
 The police continued to clear away the brothers' stockpile for another week, removing another eighty-four tons of trash and junk from the house.
 Although a good deal of the junk came from their father's medical practice, a considerable portion was discarded items collected by Langley over the years.
 Approximately 2,000 people stood outside the home to watch the clean-up effort.